-Plantar Fasciitis Treatment in Tampa, Holiday, FL
+Plantar Fasciitis Treatment in the Tampa Bay Area

 Plantar fasciitis is a condition which there is pain in the bottom of your feet involving overstretched or torn fascial tissue that creates the arch of the foot.
 The pain can be localized at the heel of your foot or travel to the toes.
 It is generally worse in the morning and better as you walk.
 It can occur through prolonged standing, running, poor shoes, or even developmental like a bone spur.